-- 5. Unless otherwise defined in this Prudential Standard, expressions in bold are defined in Prudential Standard LPS 001 Definitions. - 6.
+- 5. Terms that are defined in Prudential Standard LPS 001 Definitions appear in bold the first time they are used in this Prudential Standard. - 6.
 This Prudential Standard has been written in the context of Australian legislation and bases of taxation.
-Appropriate adjustment should be made, for example to allow for different bases of taxation (and the implications for parameters prescribed on a net of tax basis) where this standard is being applied to overseas business. - 7.
+Appropriate adjustment should be made, for example, to allow for different bases of taxation (and the implications for parameters prescribed on a net of tax basis) where this standard is being applied to overseas business. - 7.
 The date of commencement is defined to be: - (a) in the case of a friendly society, 30 June 2002; and - (b) in all other cases, 30 June 1998. - 8.
-A life company must, before issuing a policy, obtain the written approval of APRA for the method of calculating the minimum termination value, minimum surrender value and paid-up value if the policy does not belong to any of the types of business described in this Prudential Standard.
+A life company must, before issuing a policy, obtain the written approval of APRA for the method of calculating the minimum termination value, minimum surrender value and minimum paid-up value if the policy does not belong to any of the types of business described in this Prudential Standard.